bgcarlisle/ctcovidstop/README.md

 that the trial was changed to is indicated in the `stop_status` column.

+A trial is only included if the study's overall status changed to "Terminated", "Suspended" or "Withdrawn" after 2019-12-01.
+If a trial's overall status was already "Terminated", "Suspended" or "Withdrawn" prior to 2019-12-01, it would not be included, even if the "why stopped?" field was updated to include a reference to Covid-19 (e.g. NCT03365921).

-If the trial was started again (overall status changed from "Terminated", "Suspended" or "Withdrawn" to anything else) by the search date, the date this occurred is recorded under `restart_date`, otherwise this column contains NA.
+If the trial was started again (overall status changed from "Terminated", "Suspended" or "Withdrawn" to any other overall status) after being "stopped" according to the definition above by the date that this data set was last updated, the date that the trial restarted is recorded under `restart_date`, otherwise this column contains NA.
 The status that the trial was changed to is indicated in the `restart_status` column.

 The reason that the trial was stopped as reported on ClinicalTrials.gov is recorded in the `why_stopped` field.
 If no